 motor vehicle accident in which the defendant lost control of his vehicle on the Raritan Bridge, causing a collision with the plaintiff’s vehicle.
 The plaintiff was removed from the scene of the accident via ambulance and treated in the Raritan Bay Medical Center emergency room.
 Thereafter, she underwent treatment with her primary care physician, a chiropractor and two board-certified orthopedic surgeons.
 The plaintiff’s injury included a herniated disk at the L4-L5 level for which she was treated conservatively without surgery or pain management.
 Her treating physician testified that the plaintiff’s herniated disk is a permanent condition and will not heal to function normally even with further medical treatment.

-This matter was referred to court-mandated arbitration and an award of $30,000 was given to the plaintiff.
+This matter was referred to as court-mandated arbitration and an award of $30,000 was given to the plaintiff.
 The defense appealed this arbitration award and the matter was presented to a jury on Oct.
 23 and Oct.
 26, 2009, before the Honorable Paul A. Kapalko, J.S.C.
 Prior to trial, the defense’s offer was $6,000.

-At the conclusion of the trial, and after an hour of deliberation, the jury returned a verdict in favor of the plaintiff in the amount of $60,000 for pain and suffering, disability, impairment and loss of enjoyment of life.
+At the conclusion of the trial, and after an hour of deliberation, the jury returned a verdict in favor of the plaintiff in the amount of $60,000 for pain and suffering, disability, impairment, and loss of enjoyment of life.

 Cruz v.
 John D. Pittenger Builder Inc.